chang432/AroundHear/README.md

 - [x] Be able to login with spotify api
 - [x] Get users location from GPS and update it on realtime database
-* Be able to see yourself and the general location of other users on a map
+* Be able to see list of users in your radious
 * Be able to click on a user in your set radius and listen to whatever they are listening to currently or access their profile
 * Be able to chat with users in your radius
 * Be able to see the song title of what other users are listening to in your radius